 &as_qdr=y15 to the end of it, then press Enter.
 When the page loads, you’ll see that the search result for the website now has the publication date assigned to it.

 The Wayback Machine is a site that keeps tabs on how websites progress over the years.
 If a webpage isn’t too popular, it might not appear in the Wayback Machine; however, if you do get a hit from the machine, you can get a rough estimate of when the webpage was published.

 First, head to the Wayback Machine, and then enter the address of the site you want to check into the address bar on the site.

 When you click “Browse History,” the Wayback Machine will do a check to see if it can find logs of the website.
 If it does, it’ll display a calendar showing all the snapshots it has collected.
 Find the earliest possible date for a rough estimate of when the page was published; at the very least, you’ll know the page at least existed during that period!

 Carbon Dating the Web is a handy tool that gets a rough estimate of when the webpage was created.
 When its developers tested it on pages where the creation date was known, it had a 75% success rate when guessing when it was made.
 It’s very easy to use: simply plug the webpage’s URL into the box and click “Carbon Date!”

 The site will then give you an estimated creation date for the site you provided.

 Regardless of whether you’re doing research for a paper or just want to know how current a webpage is, it can be frustrating when the webmaster doesn’t add a date to their articles.
-Thankfully, there are ways to get a rough idea on when a page went up.
-It may not be precise 100% of the time, but it can give you a good idea on how topical the article is.
+Thankfully, there are ways to get a rough idea of when a page went up.
+It may not be precise 100 percent of the time, but it can give you a good idea how topical the article is.

 Which method do you like best?
-Do you know of a method that we missed out on?
+Do you know of a method that we missed?
 Let us know below.